Hummer H3 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Hummer H3 are $914 a year including full coverage.
-Comprehensive insurance costs around $144 each year, collision costs $170, and liability coverage is $442.
-A policy with just liability insurance costs around $496 a year, with coverage for high-risk drivers costing $1,958 or more.
-Teen drivers pay the highest rates at $3,726 a year or more.
+Average insurance rates for a Hummer H3 are $914 a year including full coverage.
+Comprehensive costs around $144, collision costs $170, and liability is estimated at $442.
+Buying just liability costs approximately $496 a year, with insurance for high-risk drivers costing around $1,958.
+Teen drivers receive the highest rates at $3,726 a year or more.

 Average premium for full coverage: $914

-Prices are based on $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 U.S. states and H3 models.
+Prices include $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all 50 U.S. states and for all H3 models.

-For an average driver, Hummer H3 insurance prices go from as low as $496 for your basic liability-only policy to a high rate of $1,958 for coverage for higher-risk drivers.
+For the average 40-year-old driver, prices range go from as low as $496 for liability-only coverage to the much higher price of $1,958 for a driver required to buy high-risk insurance.

-Choosing to live in a large city has a large influence on the price of insurance.
-Areas with sparse population have a lower frequency of comprehensive and collision claims than larger metro areas.
+Living in a larger city can have significant affects on the price of insurance.
+Areas with sparse population tend to have a lower frequency of comprehensive and collision claims than larger metro areas.

-The ranges above highlight why all drivers should compare rates quotes for a specific zip code and risk profile, rather than using price averages.
+These examples highlight why everyone should get quotes for a specific zip code and risk profile, instead of using price averages.

 Use the form below to get customized rates for your location.